 It’s worth bearing in mind that if your loved one owned a Kindle or had content stored in an Amazon Drive and/or Prime Photos account, and you have the account closed, you'll no longer have access to any of this content or the subscriptions associated with this account.
 Once the account is closed, the Amazon Drive and/or Prime Photos content will be deleted and cannot be restored.

 If you are yet to cancel your loved one’s bank accounts, you will need to access the Netflix account in order to cancel unnecessary, recurring payments.
 If you know the email address associated with your loved one’s Netflix account, you can simply cancel this recurring payment via the Netflix admin settings.
 If you can’t gain access to the email or account information, contact their customer support at The Netflix Help Centre and explain what has happened.
-It is possible to speak with someone either via an 0800-phone number or through live chat (below).
-The customer support operator will ask for a method to verify your identity and the deceased’s identity and cancel it for you.
+It is possible to speak with someone either via a0808 196 5391 or though the live chat option.
+The customer support operator will ask for a method to verify your identity and the deceased person’s identity and cancel it for you.

 PayPal customer service request the following documents from you in order to process closing the account of someone who has died.

-Once you have these documents to hand, you will be required to speak to PayPal by phone.
-You can find details of how to do this here.
+Once you have the below documents to hand, you will be required to send an email to Bereavement@paypal.co.uk.
+Once PayPal receive and review the documents, they will advise if further requirements are needed.
 Additional information about closing someone’s account can be found here.